 It’s important to note that $120 is the amount you’re willing to make a sale, not acquire a lead.

 Calculating Cost Per Lead

 By working backward, you can determine how much each lead (potential new patient) costs to acquire.
-First, figure out how many people who engage with your advertising campaigns book procedures.
-On average for dentists, around 15% 30% of leads book procedures.
+First, figure out how many people engage with your advertising campaigns book procedures.
+On average, for dentists, around 15% 30% of leads book procedures.

 Now that you have your conversion rate, do this math:

 $120 maximum cost per sale * 20% conversion rate = $24 cost per lead

 Now that you know your maximum cost per sale and your cost per lead, you can determine your advertising budget.
 First, assess how busy you are as a practice and how much of your time is available for new clients.

 If you know you need a certain amount of procedures booked to meet your business goals, you’ll be able to calculate your advertising budget accordingly.
 For example, if you know you need 20 dental implants to meet your goal, you can now determine for each procedure using the equation below: